Don't worry about college ... Get ready for it!

 , with student programming coordinated through each of Wyoming’s seven community colleges.

-GEAR UP Wyoming is funded 50 percent through a grant from the U.S. Department of Education totaling $3.5 million annually.
-An additional 50 percent, $3.5 million annually, is provided by in-kind and scholarship contributions from Wyoming’s community colleges, the University of Wyoming, and the Wyoming Department of Education.
+GEAR UP Wyoming is funded through a grant from the U.S. Department of Education totaling $3,548,876 annually with an additional $3,548,876 annually provided by in-kind and scholarship contributions.